Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Experience

-I have been in the video analytics industry for over an year, building and optimizing computer vision models and pipelines for production.
+I have been in the video analytics industry for over a year, building and optimizing computer vision models and pipelines for production.

 ### Algorithm Engineer (Computer Vision) @ Graymatics (Sep 2023 - Present)

 - Implemented batched inference and dynamic frame skipping in DeepStream to optimize inference server’s GPU utilization and memory usage, improving FPS for real-time analytics involving 140+ cameras.
+- Created a lightweight skeleton-based action recognition architecture, lowering false positives by upto 500%.
+- Developed an efficient inference pipeline for crowd analytics, enabling edge inference on NVIDIA Jetson.

 ### Computer Vision Consultant @ Innotec Solutions (Jul 2023 - Aug 2023)